cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-operator/Development/releasing.md

 * helm chart on S3
 * helm chart in our repo at https://cloudfoundry-incubator.github.io/quarks-helm/
-* cf-operator binary on S3
+* quarks-operator binary on S3
 * docker image of the operator on dockerhub

 Running the 'release' job will take the latest artificats, which passed through the pipeline and add them to the Github release: